Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Phase space analysis of autonomous system ( ) for various choices of interaction and potential:

 $\gamma \in \mathbb{R}~~\mbox{and ~either}\\ (i)\left\{ -\sqrt{6}<s<0,~~~~ 0\leq \omega_{m} \leq 2,~~\mbox{and}~~ \gamma >\frac{3 \omega_{m} -s^2}{s}\right\},~~\mbox{or}~~\\ (ii) \left\{s=0,~~\mbox{and}~~ 0<\omega_{m} \leq 2 \right\},~~\mbox{or}~~\\ (iii) \left\{0<s<\sqrt{6},~~~~ 0\leq \omega_{m} \leq 2,~~\mbox{and}~~ \gamma <\frac{3 \omega_{m} -s^2}{s} \right \}$.\\

-In figure (\ref{phasespace-coupling1-fig1}) with the independent parameters $\gamma =0.01,~~ s=-1.1,~~ \omega_{m} =1.01 $, the point A4 represents the stable solution, and in the figure (\ref{phasespace-coupling1-fig2}), for $\gamma =0.01,~~ s=0.5,~~ \omega_{m} =1.01 $, the point A4 is stable solution.
-It recovers $\Lambda$CDM for constant potential ({\it i.e.}, for $s=0$, see table \ref{modelQ1EXP}).
-Since, $\Omega_{\phi}=1$ the point does not solve the coincidence problem.
-This stable critical point represents the late time accelerating phase of the universe and it is fully dominated by DE.\\
+In figure (\ref{phasespace-coupling1-fig1}), for the independent parameters $\gamma =0.01$, $s=-1.1$, and $\omega_{m} =1.01$, the point A4 represents the stable solution and another figure (\ref{phasespace-coupling1-fig2}), for $\gamma =0.01$, $s=0.5$, $\omega_{m} =1.01$, shows that the point A4 is stable solution.
+Note that the point recovers $\Lambda$CDM for constant potential ({\it i.e.}, for $s=0$, see table \ref{modelQ1EXP}).
+The point does not solve the coincidence problem (since $\Omega_{\phi}=1$).
+This stable critical point represents the late time accelerating phase of the universe and it is fully dominated by DE.

 $\bullet $ The solution A5 is the combination of both the DE and DM components.
 It exists for

 $(1)~~\omega_{m} =0: ~~\mbox{and}~ \mbox{either}~ \mbox{of} $\\ $(a)s<0~~ \mbox{and} ~~\gamma <-s, ~~\mbox{or} $\\ $(b)s=0 ,~~ \mbox{and}~~ ( \gamma <0,~~ \mbox{or}~~ \gamma >0 ),~~ \mbox{or} $\\ $(c)s>0,~~ \mbox{and} ~~\gamma >-s $\\